Conditionally Execute Referenced Models

 A conditionally executed referenced model, or conditional model, allows you to control its execution with an external signal.
 The external signal, called the control signal, is attached to the control input port.
 Conditional models are useful when you create complex model hierarchies that contain components whose execution depends on other components.

-You can set up referenced models so that they execute conditionally, similar to conditional subsystems.
+You can set up referenced models to execute conditionally, similar to conditional subsystems.
 For information about conditional subsystems, see Conditionally Executed Subsystems Overview.

 Simulink® software supports these conditional model types: